Make Your Virtual Assistant Business Marketing Calendar Work For You

-A very important part of doing a marketing plan is to also have a marketing calendar.
+A very important part of doing a marketing plan as a Virtual Assistant is to also have a marketing calendar.

 This is where you’ll put in all the important dates and milestones for your action plan – so that you can keep track of what you need to do and when you need to do it.